GreedYLearner1146/HELA-VFA/README.md

 ## Code Instructions ##
 The codes instruction presented in this github utilized miniImageNet as an example.
 For the other datasets, simply download them and change the address path.

+1) Run the data_preparation.py, which consists of the library packages, as well as the train-test split.

 ## Citation Information ##

 Please cite the following paper if you find it useful for your work: